-In all of these areas, the simple switch from information silos and fragmented communications to an open collaboration hub makes a major impact on efficiency, productivity, and happiness at work.
+In all of these areas, the simple switch from information silos and fragmented communications to channels and an open collaboration platform has a major effect on efficiency, productivity and happiness at work.

-Those profound changes help improve work measurably wherever Slack is deployed.
+These profound changes help to improve work measurably wherever Slack is deployed.
 Let’s look at some examples.

 Slack makes your HR software more effective